VaneUI

 Modal

-An accessible dialog component with focus trapping, scroll lock, and keyboard navigation.
-Built on Overlay with ARIA role="dialog" and aria-modal="true".
+Modal is an accessible dialog with focus trapping, scroll lock, and keyboard navigation.
+Renders its portal backdrop with role="dialog" and aria-modal="true".

 SourceEdit this page